 You must have evidence of attempts to open fraudulent accounts and an identity theft report (police report) to establish the seven-year alert.
 You may cancel the fraud alerts at any time.

-In all communications with the credit bureaus, you will want to refer to the unique number assigned to your credit report and use certified, return receipt mail.
+In all communications with the credit bureaus, you will want to refer to the unique number assigned to your credit report.
 Be sure to save all credit reports as part of your fraud documentation file.